The Lovers as Advice

 How to Read It More Precisely

 With the Seven of Cups nearby, the advice sharpens: stop browsing the menu.
-Keeping options open feels like freedom, but past a point it's a way of not choosing — and The Lovers is asking for a signature.
+Keeping options open feels like freedom, but past a point it's a way of not choosing.
+And The Lovers is asking for a signature.

 Position matters.
 As advice, The Lovers is an instruction: choose from your values.
 In an outcome position it's a forecast that a choice is coming.
 Beginners read the instruction as a prediction and end up waiting for a decision they were supposed to make.